 Hepatitis B is a liver disease caused by the hepatitis B virus.
 Hepatitis B infection can lead to long-term liver disease.
 Left unmanaged, it can result in cirrhosis or liver cancer.
 More than two billion people worldwide have been infected by hepatitis B and of these over 257 million are living with long-term (also known as chronic) hepatitis B. Globally, there are over 880,000 deaths per year from hepatitis B related causes.

-In Australia, there are over 380 deaths each year from hepatitis B and recent research shows that more than 213,300 people are living with chronic hepatitis B. The majority of people in Australia with chronic hepatitis B come from one of the following:
+In Australia, there are over 380 deaths each year from hepatitis B and recent research shows that around 240,000 people are living with chronic hepatitis B. The majority of people in Australia with chronic hepatitis B come from one of the following:

 - People from countries of high hepatitis B prevalence, especially North-East Asia, South-East Asia and sub-Saharan Africa.

 - Aboriginal and Torres Strait Islander people